 In conjunction with the features to monitor presented above, there are several other factors that should be included throughout the monitoring process:

 Any evaluation of cycle facilities must include considering the financial commitment required to implement them.
 Any measures must be both viable and represent value for money.
-Where financial assistance from the Transport Agency is sought, economic evaluations should use the procedures for cycling projects in NZ Transport Agency’s Planning and Investment Knowledge Base (PKIB) (NZTA, 2015c).
+Where financial assistance from the Transport Agency is sought, economic evaluations should following the follow the Monetised benefits and costs manual.

 Projects should also be assessed for their effects on the environment; ideally any adverse effects should be minimised and mitigated as much as possible.